mozilla/pkipolicy/rootstore/policy.md

 * ownership or control of the CA’s certificate(s) changes, or
-* an organization other than the CA obtains control of an unconstrained intermediate certificate (as defined in section 5.3.2 of this policy) that directly or transitively chains to the CA's included certificate(s); or,
+* an organization other than the CA obtains control of an unconstrained intermediate certificate (as defined in section 5.3.2 of this policy) that directly or transitively chains to the CA's included certificate(s) - see [Process for Review and Approval of Externally Operated Subordinate CAs][Process-for-External-CAs]; or,
 * ownership or control of the CA’s operations changes; or
 * there is a change in the CA's operations that could affect the CA's ability to comply with the requirements of this Policy.